GeneChem

 Elitra Pharmaceuticals in San Diego, CA is a private company categorized under Pharmaceutical Preparations.
 It was established in 1997 and incorporated in California.

-Novalon Pharmaceutical
+Novalon Pharmaceuticals

 Venture Round in 2000